stiffis/stiffis/README.md

 # Hello👋!!

-I'm stiffis, CS student and VIM and cat lover.
+I'm stiffis, CS student and VIM lover.

 Focused on understanding new emerging technologies, such as AI, Neural Networks and, why not, game development.